Grsaiago/axum_api/README.md

 ## Dependencies

 We add dotenvy for .env management, and for Axum we need to add:
 - Axum
 - The Tokio runtime (here added with 'full' features make our lifes easier)
 - Tower for middlewares

-Just run the following:
+To add everything, just run:

 ```sh
 cargo add dotenvy axum tokio tower -F tokio/full